CASE STUDIES

 AUTHORSHIP

-A Nigerian founder working pan-African craft, keeping her IP and the prize — African authorship recognised on a European platform without being absorbed by it.
+Held.
+A Nigerian founder working pan-African craft networks, who keeps creative control, the IP and the prize money.
+Recognition on a European platform without absorption by it — origination and control both African.

 EXECUTION

-Handmade wearable art staged at Copenhagen with production backing; exacting craft, though the show's scale leaned on the platform's support.
+Held.
+Handmade wearable art staged at Copenhagen Fashion Week with production backing, corroborated by Zalando's own materials, Vogue Scandinavia and FashionNetwork.
+Exacting craft; kept off 5 because the show's scale leaned on the platform's support rather than the house's own.

 CONSEQUENCE